LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/exploring-data-with-pandas/_index.md

 pip install pandas
 ```

-If the above does not work, you may need to specify `pip3` in the command.
+If the above command does not work, you may need to specify `pip3` in the command.

 Once pandas is installed, it can be imported into your workspace in the following way: